NAP Consistency in Local SEO: Why It Matters

 Confusing Search Engines

-Google cross-checks NAP details across various sources to verify accuracy, so mismatched information can directly hurt your local SEO efforts.
+Google cross-checks NAP details across various sources to verify accuracy, so genuinely mismatched information can directly hurt your local SEO efforts.
 The result?
 Fewer people find your business online, which means fewer opportunities to attract new customers.

 Missed Business Opportunities